CD-Xbow/sav8/README.md

 - Effect: Toggles the reverb effect on/off for the master output.
 - Master Meters: Stereo level meters for overall output.

-E### ffects Unit
+### Effects Unit
-- Reverb: Controls the level of reverb effect applied to channels with effect send enabled.
+- Reverb: Controls the level of reverb effect applied to channels with an effects send.

 ### Supported File Types